mikaelbr/traceur-cli/README.md

 1. Make it work with array/generator comprehensions.
 2. ~~Add support for multiline/blocks~~
+3. ~~Add support for modules/requires on file load~~
-3. Add support for modules/requires
+4. Add support for modules/requires in repl
-4. Tests
+5. Tests